-If you receive SNAP benefits, you may get an extra payment – a SNAP Emergency Allotment – on your EBT card later this month to help you buy food during the COVID-19 crisis.
+If you receive SNAP benefits, you will get an extra payment – a SNAP Emergency Allotment (EA) – on your EBT card later this month to help you buy food during the COVID-19 crisis.

 |Household Size||Maximum Benefit|

-- If you are a 3 person household, the maximum benefit is $509 per month.
-If your family currently gets $200 per month, you will get $309 to bring you up to the maximum benefit.
+- If you are a 3-person household, the maximum benefit is $658 per month.
+So if your family is only eligible for $200 per month, you will get a second emergency allotment of $458 to bring you up to the maximum.

 When will I get the extra SNAP benefits?

 The extra SNAP will be loaded to your EBT card during the 3rd and 4th weeks of every month based on your payment date.
 For residents in Allegheny County (and larger counties in PA), the payment date is based on the last number in your case record number.